 - experiment: we try on structures instead of blindly falling for or adhering to them (this can be a great challenge!)

-§ 2 ~ fundamental mutual constitution (enaction, interdependence)
+§ 2 ~ emergent knowing (enaction, interdependence)

-- listening: we learn from each other’s ongoing sense-making activity.
+- listening: we learn from each other’s ongoing sense-making activity. we connect to experience, particularly in difficult situations. we notice (take the time to intuit beyond) fear and judgment.

 - acceptance: we are kind to ourselves and others. we acknowledge that which supports us. we breathe with the courage to focus on resource and possibility.